 Committee Member O’Neill asked that pedestrian and bike safety related to construction projects be added to the next BPAC agenda.
 Chair Sherman agreed.

-Chair Sherman asked that when the new Caltrain station is completed, the City should request more trains stop at the station.
+Chair, Sherman asked that when the new Caltrain station is completed, the City should request more trains stop at the station.
 City should call the Genentech transportation Group to discuss this issue about having more stops at this new stop.
 Genentech is presently bussing Genentech’s employee to the Millbrae station.
 (Millbrae is a Bart and Caltrain Station.)

 Committee Member Woo asked if the budget for the bike and pedestrian master plan will roll forward into the next fiscal year.
 Secretary answered that it would roll forward.